How to Prep Your Crossbow Before Sighting in for Hunting Season

 Step 5: Remove Any External Dirt From the Scope

-All CenterPoint crossbows come with a scope.
-This is a precision instrument that deserves the utmost care.
-Don’t attempt to disassemble or clean the scope internally.
+Almost all CenterPoint crossbows come with a scope.
+This is a precision instrument that deserves the utmost care alongside your crossbow.
+Do not attempt to disassemble or clean the inside of your scope.
 Remove any external dirt with a soft brush to avoid scratching the lens.
 Next, use a lens cloth or an optical quality lens paper to gently clean the external lens coating.
 Unnecessary rubbing or use of a coarse cloth may cause permanent damage to lens coatings.

 Step 7: Sight in Your Crossbow

-Once you've completed these steps, you may now load an approved arrow with ½ moon nock and confirm that your scope is on target within your maximum effective yardage for your individual skill set and environment.
+Once you've completed these crossbow care steps, you can load an approved arrow with half-moon nock and confirm that your scope is on target within the maximum effective range for your crossbow, skill set, and environment.

-Always check your owner’s manual to make sure you don’t miss anything pertaining to your particular crossbow model.
+Always check your owner’s manual to make sure you don’t miss anything pertaining to the care of your particular crossbow model.

 Back to Blog